 Many aquaculture assessments focus primarily on the impacts of the activity without enough consideration of the framing conditions that are driving those impacts or that influence how the impacts are managed.
 Understanding the local context (social, political, environmental, economic) is critical to the effective evaluation and management of aquaculture scenarios.
 This is especially pertinent with respect to socioeconomic framing conditions which are often overlooked in scientific studies.
-It is recommended to develop/review a methodological framework and tools for the assessment of socio-economic framing conditions.
-Potentially amenable tools include Rapid Rural Appraisal (RRA), Sustainable Livelihoods Approach (SLA) and New Institutional Economics (NIE).
-The SGSA recommends that future research related to aquaculture should place more emphasis on these dimensions (Section 6).
+Therefore, it is recommended to carry out a systematic identification of framing conditions of aquaculture as a key step towards informing management measures that will enable aquaculture to realize its full potential.
+Tools for the assessment of these framing conditions need to be identified.
+Potentially amenable tools include Rapid Rural Appraisal (RRA), Sustainable Livelihoods Approach (SLA) (e.g. Brugère et al. 2010) and New Institutional Economics (NIE).
+It is recommended to develop this ToR at the next meeting further and to identify the salient social framing conditions and associated indicators.
+(Chapter 6)